VirtualDharm/practice/RevisionNotes/Ts.md

 Definitely Typed is a community-maintained project that provides TypeScript definitions for untyped NPM packages, ensuring type safety.

 npm install --save-dev @types/jquery

+Interface vs Type
+Interface: Use interfaces when defining objects, especially when you expect objects to have a consistent shape that could benefit from inheritance or future extension. interface User {
+  id: number;
+  name: string;
+  email: string;
+}
+Type: Use types for unions or creating more complex data structures where you don’t need extension. type Status = "active" | "inactive" | "pending";

+Prefer unknown Over any

+use readonly to not change data once intialized //Partial, Pick, Omit, Readonly interface Product {
+  readonly id: number;
+  price: number;
+}

+optional chaining (?.) and nullish coalescing (??) const userName = user?.profile?.name ??
+"Guest";

+Enums in TypeScript allow you to define a set of named constants. enum UserRole {
+  Admin = "ADMIN",
+  User = "USER",
+  Guest = "GUEST",
+}
+function assignRole(role: UserRole) {}